 Following the departure of the Portuguese manager, Ryan Mason took the reigns as the new manager at the White Hart Lane.
 But he was also unable to win any silverware for the club.

-Tottenham Hotspur was the first British team to win two different major European titles, won two UEFA Cups, two league titles, four league cup trophies, eight FA Cups, seven FA Community Shields, and one European Cup Winners’ Cup.
+- Tottenham Hotspur was the first British team to win two different major European titles, won two UEFA Cups, two league titles, four league cup trophies, eight FA Cups, and seven FA Community Shields, and one European Cup Winners’ Cup.

 - Tottenham’s White Hart Lane was previously a disused nursery.